Optiplexed/Hackathon-Project/README.md

 # Hackathon-Project

 We are Freshman Virginia Tech Students participating in our first hackathon.
-The goal of our project is to help with woman's empowerment, especially in fields of S.T.E.M. where adanced programming tools are needed to assit with robotics work.
-To aid in this process, we made a program that permits the user to enter a series of joint angles and see the result of their work on a separate GUI window.
+The aim of this project is to apply concepts of forward kinematic analysis to work out the positions and orientations of the joints of a robotic arm in Denavit-Hartenberg convention.
+To this end, we created a simulated 3D environment with a 3 DOF robotic arm.
+Our application features a GUI that allows users to enter angles for each joint on the robot arm.
+Alternatively, users can use keyboard input to control each joint.

+# Process

+We built our 3D environment with java using libgdx.
+We modeled the arm using Autodesk Fusion 360.

+# Challenges

+# What We Learned

 <h4> Controls:</h4>